Updated 16/06/2025

 Coastal care

-Coastal gardens tend to be exposed to the elements and more extremes of weather.
-One of the challenges is salt.
-Salt in the wind can make leaves appear burnt.
+Coastal gardens tend to be exposed to the elements and more extremes of weather, particularly wind.
+Another challenge is salt.
+Salt in the wind can make leaves appear burnt and rapidly dry out the soil plants are growing in.
 Even if you live a few miles inland, you may struggle with this problem in your garden.

 Luckily there are ways to adapt your garden so that you can still grow perfect plants in your plot.